Universal Analog Input banner

 The Outlier

-The Outlier about 1 month ago
+The Outlier 2 months ago

 This project is awesome!
 I had an idea to bring back the retro feel of consoles like the PS2.
 We could build an adapter that takes the original data output from the console and converts it to USB for a laptop.
 Then, we create an app that translates that data so we can play classic games using the actual vintage setup.
 It’s basically a bridge between old-school hardware and modern screens, so we get that nostalgic ‘retro’ vibe without needing an old TV!